Wilson Street Traffic Signal Interconnect

 For the design of this project the City has contracted with Civiltech Engineering Inc. to perform all necessary tasks including surveying, design and plan preparation.
-Civiltech is currently working on the proposed design plans for the remaining three intersections to be constructed in 2013 & 2015.
+Civiltech is currently working on the proposed design plans for the remaining intersection to be constructed in 2016.

 Traffic Signal Interconnect

 The goal of a traffic signal interconnect is to synchronize and coordinate the intersections in a specific corridor allowing for platoons of traffic to travel more smoothly and quickly with maximum green-light time, through the corridor.
 Essentially getting the greatest number of vehicles through the system with the fewest stops and/or travel time.
 It would be ideal if every vehicle entering the system could proceed through the system without stopping.
 This is not possible, even in well-spaced, well designed systems.
 Therefore, in traffic signal interconnect systems, the majority rules and the busiest traffic movements are given precedence over the smaller traffic movements.
 This means that side street traffic will typically experience a longer wait time.
 However, once on the major roadway, motorists should generally experience better free flowing traffic conditions.
 An associated benefit of traffic signal coordination is a reduction in pollution.
 Improved traffic flow reduces vehicular emissions through reduced idle time and more efficient operation.
 How well traffic flows along a street depends on several factors:

 the spacing between traffic signals along the street